SynixeContractors/Documents/organization/constitution.md

 ### 4.4 - Quorum

-In order for a meeting to take place two thirds of the Members are required to be present.
+In order for a meeting to take place two thirds of the active Members are required to be present.

 ### 4.4 - Structure